Your Favorite Blog of 2022: Resveratrol and Vitamin C: The Skincare Power Couple Worth Knowing About

 - Shea Butter.
 A multitasking ingredient with an impressive list of benefits, Shea Butter is one of the most effective moisturizers you’ll find.
-It plumps the skin, soothes allergies and skin conditions, and contributes to scar fading.
-To top it all off, antioxidant-rich Shea Butter defends the skin against external factors.
+It plumps up the look of the skin

 - Avocado Oil.
 As it turns out, Avocado Oil is just as versatile as the fruit it is extracted from.
-An emollient, antioxidant, and anti-inflammatory ingredient all in one, Avocado Oil keeps the skin’s hydration at a healthy level while protecting it from free radicals.
+It’s great for keeping skin feeling hydrated

 - Beeswax.
-Commonly found in lip and skin balms, Beeswax fights off bacteria by creating a protective layer over the skin.
+Commonly found in lip and skin balms, Beeswax gives skin a soft feeling

-With Resveratrol and Vitamin C completing the rich formulation, the Resveratrol Vitamin C Lip Balm keeps your lips free of chaps, cracks, and all sorts of external damage.
+With Resveratrol and Vitamin C completing the rich formulation, the Resveratrol Vitamin C Lip Balm keeps your lips free of the appearance of chaps, cracks, and all sorts of external damage.

 Get the best of both worlds.
-Enjoy the anti-aging benefits of Resveratrol, scar-fading properties of Vitamin C, and the synergistic abilities of both ingredients in your routine.
+Enjoy the benefits of Resveratrol combined with Vitamin C, and the synergistic abilities of both ingredients in your routine.

 Ready to make the switch?
 Include both Resveratrol and Vitamin C in your daily skincare routine with Vine Vera’s five-step Resveratrol Vitamin C line.
-Shop the collection online here, or further upgrade the experience with the Jelessi Torché V2+ Amber Light to help regulate oil, minimize pores and fade spots.
+Shop the collection online here, or further upgrade the experience with the Jelessi Torché V2+ Amber Light.

 Click here to discover more Vine Vera best-sellers.